Getting Started with Redis Enterprise Software (RS)

 In this quick setup guide, we take you through the steps to install RS in a Linux environment to test its capabilities.
 To run RS in a Docker container on Linux, Windows, or MacOS, go to the Docker Quick Start Guide.
 To install RS on Linux in a production environment, follow the complete instuctions in installing RS.
 The steps to set up a Redis Enterprise Software (RS) cluster with a single node are super simple and go as follows:

-ReBloom Quick Start Tutorial For this quick start, you will need the following: A Redis Enterprise Software cluster with set up already complete Any redis-cli or ReBloom enabled client Create a new database that uses the Module Navigate to databases tab Click on the + sign, if necessary, then create database On the create database screen, check the box for Redis Modules and select the ReBloom module you want to use for this database.
+ReBloom Quick Start Tutorial For this quick start, you will need the following: A Redis Enterprise Software cluster with set up already complete Any redis-cli or ReBloom enabled client Create a new database that uses the Module In the Redis Modules field, click .
+Select the ReBloom module.
+If you want the module to use a custom configuration, click Add configuration and enter the optional custom configuration.
+Click .

 You can run Redis Enterprise Software on Docker containers on Linux, Windows, or MacOS.
 The Redis Enterprise Software container represents a node in an RS Cluster.
 When deploying RS using Docker, there are a couple of common topologies: Topology #1: The simplest topology is to run a single-node RS Cluster with a single container in a single host machine.
 This is best for local development or functional testing.
 Obviously, single-node clusters come with limited functionality in a few ways.